dikortis/LetsTalkETC/Episodes/Episode_10.md

 pointless model because it's not a
-Treasury at the donation pool and what we go back to the same problems we have a donation land okay and the second way is to modify the core protocol to accommodate a Treasury model model itself now this is the most efficient
+Treasury at the donation pool and what we go back to the same problems we have a donation land and the second way is to modify the core protocol to accommodate a Treasury model model itself now this is the most efficient